 Arrival in Kathmandu and transer to the Hotel which is close to the multitude of shopping centre and restaurants.

-Lumba Sumba Pass Trek is the new trekking route located on the eastern part of Nepal.
-The trail derived its name from the Lumba Sumba peak, which is one of the major attractions of the route.
-It has an altitude of about 5,200 meters and still remains unclimbed till date after the group of five British trekkers ascended the peak.
+Lumba Sumba Pass Trek is the new trekking route located in the eastern part of Nepal.
+The trail derived its name from the Lumba Sumba Peak, which is one of the major attractions of the route.
+It has an altitude of about 5,200 meters and still remains unclimbed to date after the group of five British trekkers ascended the peak.

 Among the other major attractions that tourists will get to see in this trekking expedition is the spectacular view of notable peaks like Makalu Himal and Kanchenjunga Himalaya.
-The unique and the beauty of the landscape is what makes the entire journey all the more memorable.
+The uniqueness and beauty of the landscape are what make the entire journey all the more memorable.
 Along the way, trekkers will also get to pass through the Kanchenjunga Conservation Area – a unique place where they can get to see different species of wildlife and bird, which also includes the endangered red panda and snow leopard.

 The region of the Lumba Sumba pass trek is rich in flora and fauna.
 There are also a number of high mountain lakes, the most notable of which is the Olangchung Gola.
 The route of the Lumba Sumba pass trek will take one through two of Nepal’s best protected and preserved areas.

 These are the Makalu Barun National Park and the Kanchenjunga Conservation Area.
 Trekkers can also set up a camp for the night in the base camps of Mt.
 Makalu and Mt.
 Kanchenjunga, There are also other places of attraction along the route and these are the Arun River and the Tamor River.

 The two rivers form the major tributaries of the great Sapta Koshi River.
 There are other things that encompass the entire route.
 They are – rocky outcrops, alpine grasslands, low river valleys, and sub-tropical, and dense temperate forests.